 I like to move fast and get a lot done.
-I am a life coach so I know how to set goals and stick to a plan.
-I mean, what kind of coach would I be if I didn’t do it myself?
+As a life coach I know how to set goals and stick to a plan.
+Really, what kind of coach would I be if I didn’t do it myself?

 Most days I figure God is pleased with what I get done for Him.

 But the sneaky thing that comes upon me is this – I can be going along at warp speed and not even consider if my plan for the day is okay with God.
 I end up working for Him but without Him.

 We live in a culture of immediate or fast gratification.
 Everyone wants to feel validated so we can go post on Facebook and have likes within seconds.
 We want to eat, we go through fast food, we want to be entertained, we turn on the radio or TV and we don’t even need to wait for a Sunday sermon anymore, we can go to a podcast or YouTube and get our spiritual boost.
 If we want something we don’t need to ask God to give it to us.
 We just go for it.

 That kind of daily buzz can set us up for terrible disappointment when it comes to things we can’t control.
 Like experiencing a healing, meeting a mate, or another answered prayer.
 We take our daily experiences and impose those expectations on God.
 And sometimes (most times) He doesn’t respond as fast as the fast food cashier.

 For the more spiritual times, we ask God for His perfect plan or our day.
 I think sometimes because we don’t want to be disappointed, we think waiting is a sign of spiritual wisdom and growth.
 It certainly feels more holy to “wait upon the Lord.”
 We glamorize waiting and exalt it like a Christian superpower.
 Because don’t all super-Christians ask their Bible study to pray with them to receive confirmation before making a move?